MiladMohebnia/PHP_ORM/readme.md

 	}
 ```

-you can change `'id` as you wish and your database structure is.
+you can change `'id'` as you wish and your database structure is.

 # Query